Pierre Elliott Trudeau High School

 Pierre Elliott Trudeau High School (École secondaire Pierre-Elliott-Trudeau, commonly known as PETHS, PET, or Trudeau) is a public, bilingual English and French-immersion secondary school in Markham, Ontario.
-It was named in honour of the 15th Prime Minister of Canada, the Right Honourable Pierre Elliott Trudeau.
+It was named in honour of the 15th prime minister of Canada, Pierre Elliott Trudeau.

 History

-Construction of Pierre Elliott Trudeau HS commenced in June 2001 and opened the following September 2002 with 500 students in grade 7, 8, 9 and 10.
+Construction of Pierre Elliott Trudeau HS commenced in June 2001.
+The school opened on September 3, 2002 with 500 students in grade 7, 8, 9 and 10.
 The grade 7 and 8 students were from Castlemore Public School, a designated feeder school, and were segregated from the high school students.
-The Class of 2005 was the first graduating class of Pierre Elliott Trudeau HS.
+The Class of 2005 was the first graduating class.

 Location and feeder schools

 Located in northern Markham between Major Mackenzie Dr. and 16th Avenue on Kennedy and Bur Oak Avenue, Trudeau is a part of the York Region District School Board, Trudeau primarily serves students who reside in northern Unionville, which include the communities of Cachet, Angus Glen, and Berczy Village.
-Trudeau also serves students in the French-immersion program who reside in the communities of Stouffville, and most of the City of Markham.
-During the school year of 2017-2018, the opening of Bill Hogarth Secondary School resulted in mandatory transfers from approximately half of the French immersion students at Trudeau.
+Trudeau also serves students in the French-immersion program who live in the communities of Stouffville, and most of the City of Markham.
+During the school year of 2017–2018, the opening of Bill Hogarth Secondary School resulted in mandatory transfers from approximately half of the French immersion students at Trudeau.